 Making Your Chocolate Candy Cane Cookies

 This year, I got the idea for my chocolate candy cane cookies from Sally over at Sally's Baking Addiction.
 These cookies are a delicious mix of mocha, chocolate, and peppermint… perfect for Christmas!
 I made these for our annual "cookie day" at work and they were a hit.
+If you're in the mood for a dose of chocolate, also check out my Starbucks Cake Pops which have four different types of chocolate!

 The base for these cookies is a simply decadent chocolate mocha cookie.
 They are soft and chewy and incredibly flavorful.
 If you don't like coffee, don't worry... it only enhances the chocolate flavor in this recipe and you can hardly taste it.